G. W. Stephen Brodsky

-Gabriel Wilfrid Stephen Brodsky (born 19 November 1933) is a research scholar and author in Literature of War and in Joseph Conrad studies.
+Gabriel Wilfrid Stephen Brodsky (born 19 November 1933) is a Canadian research scholar and author in Literature of War and in Joseph Conrad studies.

 Life

 G. W. Stephen Brodsky is a literary research scholar and author.
 Formerly a career soldier, he joined the Canadian Army Reserves in 1949, aged fifteen, as a boy drummer.
 He subsequently served 1951–83 in regular army paratroop and conventional units of the Canadian Infantry, retiring in the rank of major.
 He saw tours of duty with NATO in West Germany, as a UN Peacekeeper in Cyprus and Kashmir, and as an instructor of officers.